Ecstasy and Doom

 Another album not on the free music archive, and another where they seem to be trying a different creative process.
 Colleen's songs all have clear lyrics and relatively simple backing music, as if the words were written in a notebook and then the songs were built around them.

 Dead Song is a total success in rocking out.
-If Big Blood were a classic rock band this would be the one you'd hear on the radio, and it's my favorite song by anyone to sing.
+If Big Blood were a classic rock band this would be the one you'd hear on the radio, and I love to sing it even more than Veteran of the Psychic Wars.
 The lyrics seem to be about the dead waiting to reincarnate, or about listening to ancestors.
 "Remember the chills before being."

 A Spiral Down is another tight song with great vocals.
 And New Eyes is a whispery ballad that gains depth with more listens.

 At only a minute and twenty seconds, South of Portland is a new level in noise.
 The sound is pure Halloween, but the the lyrics seem to be about cleansing -- which fits, because when I hear a song that's too bullshitty, South of Portland will clean my brain.
 It has the same structure as Song For Baltimore: three peaks, each one higher, doing the same thing with more intensity.